 As a result, they lose some benefits of compound interest.
 Compound interest is often called the eighth wonder of the world.
 Let us say, Uma and Shashi both invest Rs 1000 per month till they reach the retirement age of 58.
 Uma starts at age 25 and Shashi starts ten years later.
 The difference in corpus would be three times between Uma and Shashi.
 This underscores the importance of starting early.

 In many jobs, there is a disparity between the salaries of women and men.
 Chances of a woman quitting her job after a child is born, or to take care of old parents are much higher than that for men.
 What does this mean?
 If you take the above Uma and Shashi example, you can clearly make out that the savings they make will be much less and a smaller nest egg will be available to take care of their later years

 The implication for you, clearly, is to start early.
 Define your own financial plan.
-If the need be, talk to a professional advisor to build it.
+If the need is, talk to a professional advisor to build it.

 This plan should act as a map for your finances, outlining how much you earn, spend and eventually save.
 Saving alone is not enough.
 You need to ensure that the money is invested in a diversified set of assets.
 You should also know what to review and how often – usually once every 6 months or even 1 year is enough.

 Understand where your money is going.
-What are the big buckets of spending, after paying any loan instalments?
-How much do you spend on eating out, clothes, accessories etc.?
-This is important to understand the current expense level and also to determine how much of saving is required to meet your future necessities, when you retire or may have no income.
+What are the big buckets of spending, after paying any loan installments?
+How much do you spend on eating out, clothes, accessories, etc.?
+This is important to understand the current expense level and also to determine how much of saving is required to meet your future necessities when you retire or may have no income.